tetatetit/docker-adobe-media-server/README.md

 This is a work-in-progress -- docker container installs the server, but doesn't actually run it yet (see "notes" below).

+By default, a trial version of the Adobe Media Server will be installed.
+If you have a license file, copy into the folder `lic`.

 to build the docker container image
 ```
 docker-compose build